 1. Publish Stories on Your Website

 There are a lot of places online to publish or submit your stories, but our first recommendation will always be your own website.
-If you’re working on building a fan base for your author career, having a website is essential.
+If you’re working on building a fan base for your author career, having a website—or at least a landing page—is essential.

 2. Post Social Content that Links to Your Website